-This week SPOCE announced that they will be offering free APM 'Associate Membership' to all APM PMQ qualification takers if they sit their exam with SPOCE.
+This week SPOCE announced that they will be offering free APM 'Associate Membership' to all APM PMQ qualification takers if they sit their training and exam with SPOCE.

 As an organisation, APM are always willing to champion Project Management as the ‘go to’ profession and here at SPOCE we are always happy to support them.
 This is why we are offering free APM Associate Membership to anyone taking their PMQ exam with SPOCE.
 This will encourage people to advance their career and take advantage of the wealth of benefits and resources that membership brings.
 The membership offer is open to 'all 'people that sit a PMQ exam and does not differentiate between passes and fails.
 So in the unlikely event that delegates do not pass their exam first time, they still qualify for free membership.